element-hq/element-desktop/README.md

 Fetching Element
 ================
-Since this package is just the Electron wrapper for Element Web, it doesn't contain any of the Element Web code, so the first step is to get a working copy of Element.
+Since this package is just the Electron wrapper for Element Web, it doesn't contain any of the Element Web code, so the first step is to get a working copy of Element Web.
 There are a few ways of doing this:

 ```
 # Fetch the prebuilt release Element package from the riot.im GitHub releases page.
 The version